gunki-geek/CG-Training/Readme.md

 ```

 ## HardCGT Training
 HardCGT employs a binary confidence-gated training strategy.
 If an early exit predicts the correct class with confidence above the threshold, gradients from deeper exits are blocked for that sample.
-This enforces strict exit specialization but makes HardCGT more sensitive to the choice of the confidence threshold.
+This enforces strict exit specialization.

 ### HardCGT Training Command